-Stage one of the library expansion will start in late 2016 with the construction of a professional standard exhibition meeting spaces for learning and
+Stage one of the library expansion will start in late 2016 with the construction of a professional standard exhibition space, an expanded library, and public meeting spaces for learning and business activities.

-Construction is expected to take will feature videoconferencing facilities, sound-rated moveable walls for flexible use of the floor space, temperature
+Construction is expected to take around 10 months and the new spaces will feature videoconferencing facilities, sound-rated moveable walls for flexible use of the floor space, temperature control to meet professional standards for exhibitions, and kitchen facilities.

-Once stage one is underway, Council development, which include practical art spaces for workshops, small
+Once stage one is underway, Council will be able to pursue further funding for stages two and three of the development, which include practical art spaces for workshops, small performances and events.